zaiisao/Documentation/en/Interactive Broadcast/image_enhancement_ios.md

 title: Image Enhancement
 description:
 platform: iOS
-updatedAt: Tue Jan 14 2020 02:37:58 GMT+0800 (CST)
+updatedAt: Mon Jul 06 2020 07:12:59 GMT+0800 (CST)
 ---
 # Image Enhancement
 ## Introduction

-Agora provides an image enhancement API for users in social and entertainment scenarios to improve their appearance in video calls or live broadcasts.
+Agora provides an image enhancement API for users in social and entertainment scenarios to improve their appearance in a video call or live interactive video streaming.
 With this API, users can adjust settings such as the image contrast, brightness, sharpness, and red saturation, as shown in the following figure.

 ![](https://web-cdn.agora.io/docs-files/1553754533580)